 If you’re thinking of creating a cottage garden, or enjoy the plants you’ll find in one, take a look at my post Recipe for a Traditional English Cottage Garden.
 It’s not entirely serious, so don’t worry too much if you don’t have a thatched roof: you might still find a few useful tips.

-Take a look at some images from my visit to designer Arabella Lennox-Boyd’s wonderful private garden in North West England, and get a little garden design inspiration at the same time – Garden Gallery: Gresgarth Hall
+You’ll find posts on some of my favourite gardening haunts, such as designer Arabella Lennox-Boyd’s wonderful private garden in North West England – Garden Gallery: Gresgarth Hall

 Rose lovers might enjoy the pictures in my first Gallery of English roses of the alluring flowers that seem to have stolen my heart.
-You can explore all of my photo galleries here – or bookmark the page and call back later.
+You can explore some of my photo galleries here – or you might like to bookmark the page and call back later.

 If like me, you find happiness in the demure beauty of a shade garden, take a look at my post Hellebore Heaven, which tells of my visit to the mountain nursery of plantsman and breeder Barry Glick (who is anything but demure).
 Back home in England, I visited Ashwood Nurseries to learn how their beautiful strain of hellebores, the Ashwood Garden Hybrids, are created.